The Funeral Procession

 The world recedes; it disappears.

-LISTEN to the (end of the) most popular setting by Edward Harwood, who started life as a handloom weaver in Lancashire.
+LISTEN to the most popular setting by Edward Harwood, who started his working life as a handloom weaver in Lancashire.

 Headcorn Church Singer honoured